back to main menu

 analog clock

-This website also exists due to the efforts created by the fine authors of the following "free" software packages which were used to create (and maintain) this website:
+This website also exists due to the efforts created by the fine authors of the following "free" software packages which were used to create (and maintain) this website: PHP, Smarty, ImageMagick, mySQL, GNU Project, Redhat Linux, FreeBSD, Font Awesome and ExifTool.

-(frequently and never asked questions)
+(frequently asked and made up questions)

-papers How many people work for humanclock.com, who finances it?
+How many people work for humanclock.com, who finances it?

 Just one, me.
 There are no target markets, focus groups, or overpaid "visionary" CEOs who think they are the next Steve Jobs working here.
 There is no "shadow company" financing this website (well, a nice woman in California mailed me $5.00 once, and a guy in Florida offered to mail me his kids' allowance money).